 Silver Blades Music Playing Guidelines

-The definition of program music for the purposes of this policy will encompass freeskate/interpretive/creative skills solos, as well as pairs/small group showcase numbers and free dance programs.
+- The definition of program music for the purposes of this policy will encompass freeskate/artistic/creative skills solos, as well as pairs/small group showcase numbers and free dance programs.

 - There will be a program music play sign-up sheet on each session with two columns - one labeled “Coach” and one labeled “Skater”.
 Skaters will note their own names in the Skater column, and coaches will note skaters' names in the Coaches column.

 - Coaches CANNOT note their skaters’ names in the “Skater” column.

 - Skaters may not have their name noted in both columns of the music play sign-up sheet at the same time.

 - Program music will be played according to this repeating pattern, working down the two columns of the sign-up sheet: three Coach plays and then a Skater play.